 You have had no fever for at least 24 hours, without using medicine that lowers fevers.

 If you have tested positive for COVID-19 but do not have symptoms, you must still stay home and away from others for 10 days.

 If a lab test shows you have COVID-19, someone from the health department will give you more information and answer your questions.

 Talk to your health care provider if you have questions.

 If a lab test shows you do not have COVID-19 but you have symptoms, stay home until your symptoms are better and you do not have a fever.
-Symptoms of COVID-19 can be similar to other illnesses.
-It is important to follow your health care provider’s advice before going back to work, school, or other settings.
+Symptoms of COVID-19 can be like other illnesses.
+It is important to follow your health care provider’s advice before going back to school, work, or other places.